humemai/explicit-memory/README.md

    1. `python train-mm.py` for the $\pi_{mm}$
    2. `python train-explore.py` for the $\pi_{explore}$
    3. `python train-explore-baseline.py` for the $\pi_{explore}$ (baseline with the history room size of 24)
-5. See the trained results
-   1. `./training_results` for your trained results
+5. See the trained results at `./training_results` for your trained results.
-   2. `./trained-agents` for the already trained results
+   1. There are already some trained results reported in the paper.